Table of Contents

 Alternative Uses of Ghost Plant

-While this plant isn’t a fungi, it needs specific types of fungi to grow.
+While this plant isn’t a fungus, it needs specific types of fungi to grow.
 So you can’t plop a seed in the ground anywhere and expect results.
 They are also ephemeral and want to come up after an extended dry period followed by rain.
 In those conditions they will come up and be full grown within a couple days!
 I have a huge patch, but it didn’t even show up in 2020.
 Was it the lack of that dry-to-rain?
 Was it the tree that fell?
 An old spruce tree twisted itself to death in a windstorm and I wonder if that was the main tree for the fungi and the ghost pipe?
-I suppose if they continue to not come up, I’ll know that event was devastating.
-I’ll update!

 Similar plants may have their seeds dispersed by crickets.
 Perhaps something similar is happening in our woods.
 As it stands, the wind is given the credit for seed dispersal.